 Why we picked the SNES Classic Edition:

 The 16-bit era saw Nintendo at the peak of its creativity, releasing popular, acclaimed games like The Legend of Zelda: A Link to the Past and Super Metroid alongside cult hits like Earthbound.
-Third-party companies didn’t take a backseat, with Square Enix’ Final Fantasy VI and Konami’s Super Castlevania IV among the best games of the entire decade.
+Third-party companies didn’t take a backseat, with Square Enix’ Final Fantasy VI and Konami’s Super Castlevania IV among the best games of all-time.

 With the plug-and-play SNES Classic Edition, you can experience all over your favorite classic Super Nintendo games as you remembered them.
 There’s even a CRT filter option mimicking the look of your old television.